Shylie/shyll/README.md

 # shyll
 Shyll is a stack-based toy language using reverse polish notation.
-Not much else to see here yet.
+Click [here](https://github.com/Shylie/shyll/wiki) for more info.